varunoberoi/deepstream.io-website-old/pages/tutorials/searching-and-querying.md

 ***use rpcs instead of lists***
-Searches are usually a single request-response operation, so it might make more sense to build provide them as RPC's, rather than lists.
+Searches are usually a single request-response operation, so it might make more sense to build providers for them as RPC's, rather than lists.